Monette5/100-days-of-code/log.md

 **Thoughts:** Ouch*2 (does that count?)

+Day 17 01 May 2018
+Progress: Working on JavaScript intermediate algorithms

+Thoughts: Ouch*3 (does that count+1?)

 <div class="container-fluid">

   <a href="#"><img class="smaller-image thick-green-border" src="https://bit.ly/fcc-relaxing-cat" alt="A cute orange cat lying on its back. "></a>